Photo above: the hamlet of

 phones) outside. .....

-The river is popular with anglers (fly or coarse fishing), and the area
+The river is popular for fishing (fly or coarse fishing) kayaking and

 abounds in historic monuments....